Etsy vs Your Own Website: Which Is Better for Makers?

 It depends on your stage.
 Etsy is better for getting discovered when you have no existing audience.
 Your own website is better for building a brand, owning your customer relationships, and keeping more of each sale long term.
 Most successful makers use both.

-How much does Etsy take from each sale?
+How much does Etsy take from each sale in 2026?

 Etsy charges a $0.20 listing fee per item, a 6.5% transaction fee on the total sale price including shipping, and a payment processing fee of around 3% plus $0.25 per transaction.
 On a $40 sale this adds up to roughly $3.50 to $4.50 in combined fees.